slewsys/ed/README.md

      (.,.)m(.) - Moves address range to after given address.
      (.,.)t(.) - Copies address range to after given address.

-evidently the redirection operator **<** reads from the unnamed register and **>** writes to the unnamed register.
+evidently the redirection operator **<** reads from the default register and **>** writes to the default register.

-Deleted lines are automatically moved to - and overwrite the contents of - the unnamed register.
-So, for example, after deleting lines 1 through 10, they can be restored from the unnamed register to the end of buffer via the `ed` command sequence:

-     1,10d
-     <m$

-Named registers are also supported: **<n** reads from register *n*, where *n* is an integer in the range [**0** ... **9**], and **>n** writes to register *n*.
+Numbered registers are also supported: **<n** reads from register *n*, where *n* is an integer in the range [**0** ... **9**], and **>n** writes to register *n*.

-Lines can be appended to registers using the syntax **>>n** or **>>**, in the case of the unnamed register.
+Lines can be appended to registers using the syntax **>>n** or **>>**, in the case of the default register.

 Finally, it's possible to move and copy the contents of registers directly to other registers.
-For instance, to expand on the example above, after deleting lines 1 through 10, let's move them from the unnamed register to register 5 and then later restore the lines from register 5 to the end of the buffer as follows:
+For instance, after deleting lines 1 through 10 by moving them to the default register, move them from the default register to register 5 and then later restore the lines from register 5 to the end of the buffer as follows:

-    1,10d
+    1,10m>
     <m>5
     ...
     <5m$